Racial disparities in antibiotic prescription also influence treatment decisions.

-Patients with skin of color (SOC) often worry more about postinflammatory hyperpigmentation (PIH) and scarring than acne itself, and recent data suggest that antibiotic resistance patterns may differ between racial and ethnic groups.
+Patients with skin of color (SOC) often worry more about postinflammatory hyperpigmentation (PIH) and scarring than acne itself, according to Valerie D. Callender, MD, at the Fall Clinical Dermatology Conference, held October 21 to 24, 2021, in Las Vegas, Nevada, and virtually.1

-“Dermatologists need to show empathy and understand the negative impact that PIH has on patients’ quality of life,” said Valerie D. Callender, MD, at the Fall Clinical Dermatology Conference, held October 21 to 24, in Las Vegas, Nevada, and virtual.1 She is a professor of dermatology at Howard University College of Medicine in Washington, DC.
+“Dermatologists need to show empathy and understand the negative impact that PIH has on patients’ quality of life,” said Callender, a professor of dermatology at Howard University College of Medicine and founder of Callender Dermatology & Cosmetic Center in Washington, DC.

-Because PIH can be emotionally devastating for patients with SOC, she said, clinicians must not only provide prompt, potent treatment, but they must also appreciate acne’s psychosocial total.
-Here, listening goes a long way.
-“They’ll say, ‘I want to get rid of these scars.’
-But most of the time they’re hyperpigmented macules, not scar tissue.”2
+Because PIH can be emotionally devastating for patients with SOC, she said, clinicians must not only provide prompt treatment but also appreciate acne’s psychosocial toll.
+Listening goes a long way: “[Patients] say, ‘I want to get rid of these scars.’
+But most of the time, they’re hyperpigmented macules, and not scar tissue.”2

-Patients also may call PIH a blemish, said Callender, which is another emotionally loaded term.
-“They may have a lot of makeup on to camouflage and cover up.
-And PIH is difficult to camouflage.
+Patients also may call PIH a blemish, which is another emotionally loaded term, according to Callender.
+“They may have a lot of makeup on to camouflage and cover up,” she said.
+“PIH can be difficult to camouflage.
 PIH is aesthetically unpleasing to them, and they’re most likely emotionally concerned about it.”

-A study of adult female acne revealed that whereas the chief complaint of Caucasian patients is typically the acne itself, nonwhite patients prioritize PIH.3 “Early intervention and aggressive acne treatment are important in patients with SOC to treat as well as prevent acne-related PIH.
-Initiate topical retinoids and antibiotics—everything you can do—to get the acne under control to prevent further PIH.”
+A study on adult female acne revealed that whereas the chief complaint of Caucasian patients is typically the acne itself, non-White patients prioritize PIH.3 “Early intervention and aggressive acne treatment are important in patients with SOC to treat as well as prevent acne-related PIH,” Callender said.
+“Initiate topical retinoids and antibiotics—everything you can do—to get the acne under control to prevent further PIH.”

-Regarding antibiotic resistance in patients with SOC, 2 studies show that Black patients are less likely to receive oral acne therapy than Caucasians.4,5 “These findings suggest that antibiotic resistance may be lower in patients with SOC because they are prescribed antibiotics less often.”
+Her presentation also included recent data suggesting that antibiotic resistance patterns may differ between racial and ethnic groups.
+Two studies show that Black patients are less likely to receive oral acne therapy than Caucasian patients.4,5 “These findings suggest that antibiotic resistance may be lower in patients with SOC because they are prescribed antibiotics less often,” she explained.

 Callender has been a clinical researcher, advisory board member, consultant, and/or speaker for Acne Store, Aerolase, AbbVie/Allergan, Beiersdorf, Eli Lilly, Galderma, Incyte, L’Oreal, Ortho Dermatologics, Pfizer, Revance, Skinbetter Science, UCB, SkinCeuticals, UCB, and VYNE Therapeutics.